HDC celebrates World Down Syndrome Awareness Month

 The Mahi for Youth team asked him what he wanted to do and saw an opportunity for him at Splash Planet.

-Hamish quickly became a valued team member for his contribution, and when the season ended, the team could also find a part-time role for him through the winter months.
+Hamish quickly became a valued team member for his contributions, and when the season ended, the team could also find a part-time role for him through the winter months.

-The young man said he likes the job that gives him independence and offers lots of variety.
+The young man said he likes the job as it gives him independence and offers lots of variety.

 "I help with cleaning up, trimming trees and other jobs during the winter, and in summer, I help with the public, with mini-golf and barbecues, picking up rubbish and interacting with the other staff," he said.

-Hamish's favourite part of the job is the variety, and having this job means he can go to work and enjoy himself.
+Hamish's favourite part of his work is the variety, and having this job means he can go to work and enjoy himself.

 Splash Planet manager Peran Hutchings said the benefits go both ways.